NDR 2019: New retirement, re-employment ages of 65 and 70 by 2030; higher CPF contributions for older workers

 As such, Mr Lee said businesses can expect a “support package” to help them adjust to the changes in the retirement age, re-employment age and CPF contribution rates.

-This will be announced by Deputy Prime Minister Heng Swee Keat in next year’s Budget.
+This will be announced by Deputy Prime Minister Heng Swee Keat in next year’s Budget speech.

 And as a major employer, the Public Service will take the lead by raising its retirement and re-employment ages earlier in 2021, instead of 2022.